meowmeowahr/kevinbotlib/docs/deploytool/commands.md

 Initialize a new robot SSH private and public key.

 !!!
 Info
     SSH keys will be stored globally, and available for all projects.
+Accidentally committing your SSH keys is not a risk.

 #### Options